cloudfieldcz/shieldoo-mesh-docs/docs/pages/admin/04_access_management.md

     - __Name__ - Give the group a descriptive name.
     - __Description__ - Describe the group's purpose.
 6. Click on the __Create__ button to confirm the group's creation.
-7. Continue by [creating firewalls](/access_management/#firewalls) that will utilize the created groups.
+7. Continue by [creating firewalls](/access_management/#firewalls), utilizing the created groups.

 ## Firewalls
-A firewall in a Shieldoo Mesh network configures rules that determine which groups can access which services running on the network.
+A firewall in a Shieldoo Mesh network configures rules that determine which traffic can pass between the network and its nodes (users and servers).
 ![](../../images/AccessManagement03.png)

 ### Creating Firewalls